Fake Crystals: What to Look Out For

 Google has been trying to stamp out plagiarism for years.
 Plagiarised content is usually rewritten to appear original, but because facts are often misunderstood or misinterpreted, articles often lose context, accuracy or both.

-The following screenshots are from an article published by a U.S.-based business that appears on page one of Google when you search for "How to Identify Fake Crystals."
+The following screenshots are from an article published by a U.S.-based business that ranks well on Google for the search term: "How to Identify Fake Crystals."

 So much of what's said is inaccurate that it's difficult to know where to begin.

 The scale is called the "Mohs" scale because it was named after Friedrich Mohs.
-'Real crystals' do not score higher.
-Rocks and minerals are given a number according to their hardness.
+"Real crystals" do not score higher.
+Rocks and minerals are assigned a number according to their hardness.

-Diamond, the hardest mineral, grades 10.
-The softest is talc, which grades 1.
+Diamond grades 10, while talc, the softest mineral, is 1.
 Gypsum grades 2 and calcite grades 3.
 These three soft minerals are all natural.

 What the author says about how to tell whether a crystal is fake is also incorrect.

-Opalite and Tiffany Stone are two completely different materials.
-Opalised fluorite and ice cream opal are used, albeit incorrectly, as alternative names for Tiffany Stone.
+Opalite and Tiffany Stone are two different materials; one is a rock, the other is glass.
+The names "opalised fluorite" and "ice cream opal" are used, albeit incorrectly, as alternative names for Tiffany Stone.

 On their product page for opalite they say, "This man-made version of opal is 100% natural.
 A one-of-a-kind stone with a letter of authenticity."

-Opalite, which is glass, is manufactured mostly in China.
+Most opalite is manufactured in China.
 A man-made material cannot be 100% natural.
 More worryingly, what does the letter of authenticity confirm, and who issued it?

 This post from another crystal website says blue lace agate is unique to Ysterputs.
-Although the Ysterputs mine in southern Namibia is where blue lace agate was discovered, it can also be found in several other African countries.blue lace agate polished stones
+Although the Ysterputs mine in southern Namibia is where blue lace agate was discovered, it can also be found in several other African countries.

 A Final Thought...